German lab group Synlab hoping for industry consolidation

 The two largest suppliers in Europe between them command just 5 percent of the market, compared with a 45 percent market share for the largest two players in the United States, he said.

-Synlab, the second-largest lab operator in Europe after Australia’s Sonic (SHL.AX), had 756 million euros in annual revenue and expects to post earnings before interest, tax, depreciation and amortization (EBITDA) of about 145 million euros this year.
+Synlab, the second-largest lab operator in Europe after Australia’s Sonic, had 756 million euros in annual revenue and expects to post earnings before interest, tax, depreciation and amortization (EBITDA) of about 145 million euros this year.

 “There is potential in Europe for two lab services providers with 2-3 billion euros in sales,” Wimmer said.